 - Produce robust and timely data collection: Public data that is comprehensive and timely is crucial to ensuring accountability in implementing this ordinance.
 It is necessary that this data expressly illustrates trends and all other relevant data on the enforcement of this policy and reports information regarding the outcomes for those who have received citations and who are then assigned to a particular diversion program.
 Reporting from the San Antonio Police Department and the District Attorney’s Office has been limited, and commitments to making these reports public have been extremely minimal.
 An ordinance would ensure that the data necessary for the efficacy, transparency, and accountability needed for such a policy would remain relevant and predictable.

 - Include additional low-level misdemeanors: Many community members are still being arrested for certain misdemeanors designated by the State of Texas as eligible under cite and release.
-Although crimes that involve theft or destruction of property elicit strong reactions, a policy that does not emphasize alternatives to arrest and incarceration fail to truly address the root causes that often play a significant role in the commission of these offenses.
+Although crimes that involve theft or destruction of property elicit strong reactions, a policy that does not emphasize alternatives to arrest and incarceration fails to truly address the root causes that often play a significant role in the commission of these offenses.
 Offenses such as graffiti, driving without a license, and most other Class C misdemeanors should not automatically result in a devastating arrest record.